Last Updated: November 30, 2018

 Estimated Resupply Dates

-- Fresenius Kabi has fluorouracil 50 mg/mL 50 mL and 100 mL vials on back order and the company estimates a release date of late-September 2018 for the 50 mL vials and late-October to early-November 2018 for the 100 mL vials.
+- Fresenius Kabi has fluorouracil 50 mg/mL 100 mL vials on back order and the company estimates a release date of mid-December 2018.

 Implications for Patient Care